edsu/inkdroid.org/_drafts/nicolini-3.md

 emblematic of the turn to practice: [Anthony Giddens] and [Pierre Bourdieu].

 Giddnens is one of the most influential sociologists of the 20th century.
 His idea of structuration draws on the work of [Marx], [Weber] and [Durkheim].
-Originally I was going to focus on specifically on structuration in my independent study, but decided in the end that it might be more useful to focus on the practice theory angle, which conceptually ties together Giddens work with the work of other folks.
+Originally I was going to focus on specifically on structuration in my independent study, but ultimately decided against it because of the breadth of Giddens' influence, and the idea that it might be more useful to focus on the practice theory angle, which conceptually ties together Giddens work with the work of other folks in the field of IS and ITC.

-The idea of structuration is to resolve dualist issues related to subjectivity and objectivity using a [recursive] model of society in which practices are defined in terms of actors, rules and resources.
+Giddens uses the idea of structuration to resolve dualist tensions in social theory related to subjectivity and objectivity.
+Structuration is a [recursive] model of society defined by practices that are composed of actors, rules and resources.

 * **actors**: the producers of activity, who draw on rules and resoures
 * **rules**: generalized procedures for action, not to be confused with